 English also uses the copular structure with the copular verb "to be" in order to create adjectival statements.
 "My father is kind."
 Here we are connecting a noun to an adjective.
-In English we think of it as being the same kind of construction, but it is important to note that since this is connecting a noun to an adjective, it's a slightly different structure from when we connect two nouns.
+In English we think of it as being the same kind of construction, but, when comparing it to Hawaiian, it is important to recognize that since this is connecting a noun to an adjective, it's a slightly different structure from when we connect two nouns.
 We can also use the adjective to directly describe the noun: "My kind father".
 Here we are not making a statement about the noun and we don't use the copular construction.
 Instead we are simply modifying the noun so that it can be used in a larger statement: "My kind father is a teacher."

 Hawaiian has words that are very much like adjectives and can be used in that same way to modify nouns, but follow the noun they are modifying: "ko'u makua kāne 'olu'olu" ("My kind father").
 We can then use this noun phrase in a statement:

 He kumu ko'u makua kāne 'olu'olu.
 (He kumu = ko'u makua kāne 'olu'olu.
 "My kind father = a teacher.")